ivangeevo/self-sustainable/## CHANGELOG.md

 # v0.2(dev)
 + Reworked how torches work internally to fix a few bugs related to lighting them/lighting up blocks with them
++ Added compatibility for the Brick Oven recipe to work conditionally with Tough Environment.
+When its loaded it requires Loose Brick Slab, and when it's not it requires normal vanilla Bricks Slab

 # v0.1.2
 + Added EMI support for the Brick Oven (Oven Cooking) recipes.